Alphabetic

 How are words in the Computer Hope dictionary alphabetized?

-When numbers, punctuation, whitespace, and other characters are part of words in a list it becomes more complicated to alphabetize words.
+When numbers, punctuation, whitespace, and other characters are part of a list, alphabetizing words becomes more complicated.
 To make this process easier and more consistent, Computer Hope removes all characters that are not a letter or number before alphabetizing the words in its computer dictionary.
-If the term contains a number, it is sorted in numerical order.
+If the term contains a number, it's sorted in numerical order.
 For example, "8" comes before "10."

 Why are keyboard keys not in alphabetical order?

-See our QWERTY page for further information on the QWERTY layout and why keys are not arranged in alphabetical order.
+See our QWERTY page for further information on the QWERTY layout and why keys are not arranged alphabetically.